AlexeyGrishin/gulp-livereload-mithril/README.md

 * `dest` - path to store the js file with extracted view functions.
 Note that path is relative to the `gulp.dest` folder you'll specify.
 Default is empty (so new file will be placed into the root of dest folder)
 * `scriptName` - name of the script file.
 Default is `st8less.js`
 * `inject` - if true then script with extracted functions is injected automatically (via `document.write` in one of the original scripts).
 If you'd like to include it to page manually set it to false.
+* `injectPath` - relative path to script for injection.
+Has meaning if `inject` is true then script with path
 * `split` - object that declares which functions shall be extracted.
 See `mithril.extract.js` in sources for example.
 Shall have 2 properties:
   * `append` - string to write into extracted file
   * `criteria` - function that will be called for each met function and shall return true if it shall be extracted.
 Accepts 1 object parameter with properties: